+She is described as “technically excellent and absolutely diligent in her approach” and is appreciated for “mucking in and making herself available to discuss strategy”.
 Frances is appreciated for her ability to get to grips with technically complex issues and to present key points in a clear and persuasive manner.
-She is more than happy taking on the most challenging of cases, sometimes at short notice, and has earned her reputation as “a good strategist” who is “very intellectually sound” and “very good at getting to the nub of the problem”.
+She is more than happy taking on the most challenging of cases even at short notice, and has earned her reputation as “a good strategist” who is “very intellectually sound” and “very good at getting to the nub of the problem”.
 Also valued is her adroit handling of negotiations and mediations, as well as her written and oral advocacy.

 Frances was briefed to represent the council in a 16 week trial in the Technology and Construction Court.
 The dispute arose out of a contract based on the Manual of Contract Documents for Highways Works to provide highways maintenance services, Amey LG Ltd v Cumbria County Council EWHC 2856 (TCC) and EWHC 2946 (TCC).

 In Bluewater Energy Services BV v Mercon Steel Structures BV EWHC 2132 (TCC) Frances was briefed to represent a Dutch sub-contractor in a six week trial in the Technology and Construction Court.
-The dispute arose out of a contract based on the BASIC form and involved disputes about a tower-based soft yoke mooring system that was constructed to form part of an offshore oil installation in the Caspian Sea.
+The dispute arose out of a contract based on the BASIC form, and involved disputes about a tower-based soft yoke mooring system that was constructed to form part of an offshore oil installation in the Caspian Sea.

 Frances has appeared in the High Court, Court of Appeal and in international and domestic arbitrations.
 She has attended mediations and adjudication hearings.